- How To

 How To Do a Smokey Eye

-When it comes to creating a classic smokey eye, you probably fall into one of two categories.
-Either you’ve nailed how to do the little gradient technique that makes your eyeshadow look goddamn flawless or, like me, you dip an eyeshadow brush into multiple shades and hope that somehow it will be enough to create one of those Instagram masterpieces (disclaimer: it does not).
+When it comes to creating a classic smokey eye makeup look, you probably fall into one of two categories.
+Either, you’ve nailed how to do the little gradient technique that makes your eyeshadow look goddamn flawless, or, like me, you dip an eyeshadow brush into multiple shades and hope that somehow it will be enough to create one of those Instagram masterpieces (disclaimer: it does not).

-If you fall into the later category, welcome.
-We’re about to discover just exactly how the MUAs of the celeb world create those showstopping looks – and how to do it quickly.
+If you fall into the latter category, welcome.
+We’re about to discover just exactly how the MUAs of the celeb world create those show-stopping looks – and how to do it quickly.

 Introducing Julia Carter: makeup artist to the stars and Cosmetify’s go-to expert for all things beauty.
 Here, she talks us through how we can attain the perfect modern-day smokey eye.

 Using a professional flat brush, apply a neutral-toned eyeshadow over the entire lid.
 It is important to press most of the pigment in near the lash line before swapping over to a fluffy eye blending brush to smooth out harsh lines.
 Blend out in circular buffing motions across the eye.